Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.ContentTrust.md

 Azure Container Registry (ACR) content trust enables pushing and pulling of signed images.
 Signed images provides additional assurance that they have been built on a trusted source.

+To enable content trust, the container registry must be using a Premium SKU.

 ## RECOMMENDATION

 Consider enabling content trust on registries, clients, and sign container images.